-To make it easier in planting and spacing between the plants, SFG method follows a definite number.
+To make it easier in planting and spacing between the plants, SFG method in our square foot gardening planner follows a definite number.
 According to the plant size, each square will have 1, 4, 9, 16 plants.
 Beans and climbing peas are as exceptions, which will be planted four per square in two mini-rows.

 Rather than pulling up excess crops, you should use scissors to snip them.
 This will be easier and does not affect the fine roots of the plants.

-Even though plenty of vegetables can be planted using SFG method, you will find it hard to grow large sized plants.
+Even though plenty of vegetables can be planted using SFG method in our square foot gardening planner, you will find it hard to grow large sized plants.
 Squash, main-crop potatoes, melons, fruit bushes and trees cannot fit in SFG.

 Though this is really good for plants, some of its ingredients are non-renewable.
 Peat needs many years to develop and vermiculite comes through mining.
 So many SFG gardeners avoid peat and vermiculite.

 SFG method is found to be expensive for large scale gardening.
 They are cheap in maintaining but expensive to set up for a large area.

 All these limitations do not mean that the SFG method is bad or not efficient.
 You can use organic compost instead of non-renewable soil mix and you can have SFG in between your large garden.